6xingyv/6xingyv/README.md

 ###🎭 Works
 Ink - A Launcher for Kindle on Android
-Onola - A ToolKit for Everyone who surf on the Internet
+HomePage - Acrliy Homepage for via
 ###🧪 Feature
 Slow and Lazy